Coronavirus (COVID-19) Information

 Course delivery descriptions

-The following provides more information on the course delivery types being offered in the fall 2020 semester:
+The following provides more information on the course delivery types being offered:

-- On-Line (Online, WEB FL) is a class that students attend virtually with all instruction online; instruction is prepared using principles for online learning.
+- Online (Online, WEB) is a class that students attend virtually with all instruction online; instruction is prepared using principles for online learning.
 The instruction may be delivered either synchronously during a scheduled class period or asynchronously allowing students to access it on their own time.

 - Hybrid (Part Lecture/Part Online) combines face-to-face classroom instruction with online activities; part of the instruction is delivered face-to-face in class, and the other part is delivered through online instruction.
 This approach reduces the amount of seat time in a traditional face-to-face course and moves more of the course delivery online.